Come Back Alive: Advertising campaigns

 Since 2014 the foundation has implemented a number of projects with Ukrainian artists, brands, and strategists.
-Also since 2014, «Come Back Alive» has been creating calendars with the goal of raising funds to help the Ukrainian army, and also to bring public attention to the war question in the information space.
+Also since 2014, «Come Back Alive» has been creating calendars with the goal of raising funds to help the Ukrainian army, and also to bring public attention to the war in the informational space.
 Calendars for 2015 and 2016 had the titles: «The Cyborgs», and «The Cyborgs.
 A Year After», and were dedicated to the defenders of the Donetsk airport.
 The calendar for 2017, «Veterans.
 Life Goes On» comprises stories of 12 veterans who had returned to a peaceful life.
 In 2018, the calendar of the foundation covered military food, artistically interpreted.
 The 2019 calendar, «The Military Dictionary», presented the phenomenon of military neologisms and the influence of war on the vocabulary of the language.
 The calendar was designed in the format of a military vocabulary where every page is an illustration of words from Ukrainian soldiers' vocabulary that have undergone a change in their meaning in recent years.
 Portraits of the veterans who were to represent Ukraine at the Invictus Games were featured in the 2020 calendar.
 The 2021 calendar, «Creators» included photographs from the front taken by the war photographer Oleksandr Hliadielov.
 The calendar «The Real Scale» for 2022 comprises 12 stories set within Donbas' landscapes where the events of the Russia-Ukraine war are taking place.
 The focal objects of the composition were transformed 3D models of different devices which help to preserve soldiers' lives, increase precision in resisting the enemy, and defend Ukraine's independence.

 In 2015 the foundation launched the campaign «The Army Needs Eyes».
 As part of the campaign, video and radio commercials were created and billboards were placed.
 The campaign brought attention to the problem of the absence of night vision devices at the front and made it possible to attract funds for the purchase of thermal imaging gear.

 The foundation also developed the application «Wake up in peace», Every push of the button sent money for the needs of the soldiers.
 The lyrics for the ringtone were written by Serhiy Zhadan, and the song was performed by the music band «Mannerheim Line» and Sasha Koltsova.
 In 2017 and 2018 the foundation received the «Best Marketing Teams» award at Ukraine's Effie Awards ceremony.
 Also, the application won a Golden Award at the Art Directors Club of Europe contest in the category «Integration and Innovations».
 The foundation also launched «The Military Dictionary» campaign.
 The campaign is devoted to the phenomenon of military neologisms and their influence on the language, and was involved in the creation of the foundation's calendar, as well as radio and billboard advertising.

 In radio advertising, through its «Nonpeaceful poetry», the foundation rethought classical literature by replacing the last lines of peaceful poetry by Taras Shevchenko, Lesya Ukrainka and Mykola Vinhranovskyi with lines about the Russia-Ukraine war in rhyme.